ssaring/sportstracker/sportstracker/docs/README.txt

 The calendar view displays all exercise, note and weight entries of the selected month.
 The last column contains the distance and duration summary for all exercises of the appropriate week.
-New exercise entries can be added by double clicking the appropriate day cell.
+New exercise entries can be added by double-clicking the appropriate day cell.
 Note and weight entries can be added by using the context menu inside a day cell.
-An existing entry can be edited by double clicking it.
+An existing entry can be edited by double-clicking it.

-Additionally there are special list views for all exercise, note and weight entries.
+Additionally, there are special list views for all exercise, note and weight entries.
 These list views are very helpful for the analysis, especially when using sorting and filters.
 Filters can be used in all views, all entry types are filterable.
 The filter